TechAvangers/TrackIT-iOS/README.md

 <br>
 When application opens the app it utilizes two features simultaneously:

-- Creating BLE service and assigning new UUID and saving every service to a local database
+- Creates a BLE service and assigns a new UUID and saves every service to a local database
-- Start scanning environment for all Bluetooth devices and saving all their data to a local database
+- Starts scanning the environment for all Bluetooth devices and saves all their data to a local database

 ### <b>App functions</b>